zmb3/teleport/rfd/0098-registered-openssh-nodes.md

 If session recording is in `proxy` or `proxy-sync` mode, behavior would be unaffected.
 The Proxy would terminate, record and upload the session.
 This mode will still be required if users of a cluster wish to connect to unregistered OpenSSH nodes.

 I propose that `proxy` or `proxy-sync` session recording modes continue to be required when connecting to any OpenSSH node through Teleport, *at first*.
 When registering OpenSSH nodes and preforming RBAC checks on them is completed and possibly released, then work could be done to streamline session recording with registered OpenSSH nodes.

+### Security

+Both RBAC checks and session recording for registered OpenSSH nodes require that users connect through a Proxy.
+But if users are able to connect to registered OpenSSH nodes directly, that is a security issue.
+Teleport already tackles this issue through the use of certificates and CAs.
+Users are issued certificates by the cluster's User CA that are used for authentication with a Teleport cluster.
+OpenSSH nodes are configured to only accept certificates signed by Teleport's Host CA, which users do not have access to.
+In order for users to directly connect to an OpenSSH node, they would have to extract the cluster's Host CA and use it to create and sign a certificate to authenticate with.

+### UX

+The following Teleport node features won't work with registered OpenSSH nodes:

+- Enhanced session recording and restricted networking
+- Host user provisioning
+- Session recording without SSH session termination
+- Dynamic labels
+- Outbound persistent tunnels to Proxies